mongodb/docs-realm/source/includes/api-details/kotlin/model-data/object-models-define-geospatial-object-description.rst

      with the value of ``"Point"``: ``var type: String = "Point"``

-   - A field of type ``RealmList<Double>`` that maps to a ``coordinates`` property in the realm schema containing a latitude/longitude
+   - A field of type ``RealmList<Double>`` that maps to a ``coordinates`` property in the object schema containing a latitude/longitude
      pair: ``var coordinates: RealmList<Double> = realmListOf()``

 The following example shows an embedded class named ``CustomGeoPoint`` that is used